DanDo385/python-edu-2/project-25-neural-network/README.md

 NumPy makes the implementation clean and vectorized.
 The entire network can be implemented in pure NumPy, demonstrating all concepts clearly.

-## Comparison with Other Languages

-Similar advantages - Python's clarity helps understand the complete system.

 ## Deliverables

 Complete neural network implementation: